ImanKasthuri/active_directory_lab/README.md

 We set a DHCP range because the server must know which DHCP IP address it can use for the clients.
 Windows 10 clients get an IP address from this range, like 172.16.0.100/200

+## Creating Users
+I used a PowerShell script to automatically add a larger number of users (1000 users) for my lab environment.
+The purpose of this script is to simulate a large company with many users.
+For further reference, I added my script file separately.